quannt/images-searcher/README.md

 ## TODO

 - [ ] Make list title and description editable.
+- [ ] Proxy download image URL to our domain so that the download links can work.
 - [ ] Use [content loader] for images.
 - [ ] Use [srcset] for better responsiveness.
 - [ ] Lazy load off-screen images. (https://web.dev/lazy-loading/).